aws/copilot-cli/site/content/docs/developing/addons/environment.en.md

 ## How do I add an S3 bucket, a DDB Table, or an Aurora Serverless cluster?

 !!!caution ""
-    As of v1.25.0, `copilot storage init` does not support creating addons on environment-level.
+    As of v1.25.0, `copilot storage init` does not support creating addons at the environment-level.

 ## How to add other resources?